chazlarson/Plex-Meta-Manager-Wiki/Local-Walkthrough.md

   <summary>Linux</summary>
   <br />

-  If you're running a recent distro, say Ubuntu 18.04 or better, chances are Python 3 is already installed.
-You can verify this with:
+  First let's check if it's installed already:

   ```
   python3 --version
   ```

-  If this doesn't return a version number, you'll need to get Python 3 installed.
-Describing this for any arbitrary linux is out of scope here, but if you're using Ubuntu, [this](https://phoenixnap.com/kb/how-to-install-python-3-ubuntu) might be useful.
+  If this doesn't return `3.9.[something]`, you'll need to get Python 3.9 installed.
+Describing this for any arbitrary linux is out of scope here, but if you're using Ubuntu, [this](https://techviewleo.com/how-to-install-python-on-ubuntu-linux/) might be useful.
 </details>

 <details>